Thursdays with the Collection: Josef Dabernig

 One of the main features of Josef Dabernig’s projects is the uniform narrative that unravels in concrete public spaces.
 The artist shows mundane, repetitive actions, and almost always acts in his productions himself, alongside his wife, family and friends.

 The screenings take place throughout the day during the Museum’s opening hours: 11 am – 7 pm.
-Admission to the MOCAK Collection exhibition is free of charge on Thursday.
+Admission to the MOCAK Collection exhibitions is free of charge on Thursday.